insapathogenomics/ReporTree/README.md

                         root_dist method at each tree node distance to the root (similar to root_dist at all levels but just for informative distances)

-Partitioning with GrapeTree:
-  Specifications to get and cut minimum spanning trees derived from cg/wgMLST allele data [only if an allele profile file is provided]

-  --loci-called LOCI_CALLED
-                        [OPTIONAL] Minimum percentage of loci called (e.g. '-- loci-called 0.95' will only keep in the allele matrix samples with > 95% of alleles, i.e. <= 5% missing data)
-  --method GRAPETREE_METHOD
-                        "MSTreeV2" [DEFAULT] Alternative:"MSTree"
-  --missing HANDLER     ONLY FOR MSTree.
-0: [DEFAULT] ignore missing data in
-                        pairwise comparison.
-1: remove column with missing data.
-2: treat missing data as an allele.
-3: use absolute number of allelic differences.
-  --wgMLST              [EXPERIMENTAL: see GrapeTree github for details] a
-                        better support of wgMLST schemes --n_proc NUMBER_OF_PROCESSES
-                        Number of CPU processes in parallel use.
-[5] -thr THRESHOLD, --threshold THRESHOLD
-                        Partition threshold for clustering definition.
-                        Different thresholds can be comma-separated (e.g.
-                        5,8,16).
-Ranges can be specified with a hyphen (e.g.
-                        5,8,10-20).
-If this option is not set, the script will perform clustering for all the values in the range 1 to max
-  --subset              Reconstruct the minimum spanning tree using only the
-                        samples that correspond to the filters specified at the '--filter' argument --matrix-4-grapetree  Output an additional allele profile matrix with the header ready for GrapeTree visualization.
-Set only if you WANT the file

 ReporTree metadata report:
   Specific parameters to report clustering/grouping information associated to metadata